Ruby1517/GrowthPilot-AI-Marketing/README.md

 ## Queues and Workers
 - BullMQ queues (Redis) are used for scheduling and background processing.
 - Admin dashboard is served at `/admin/queues` when the app is running.
-- Example ViralPilot worker script: `scripts/viralp-worker.ts`
+- Example ClipPilot worker script: `scripts/clip-worker.ts`
 - Example video clip pipeline: `workers/clip-pipeline.ts` (ffmpeg/whisper, captions, S3 upload).